 Takeaways

-- A building automation system uses the Internet of Things (IoT).
+• Building automation software uses the Internet of Things (IoT).
 This allows sensors attached to building infrastructure to gather information and make their own decisions.

-- You can use automation to upgrade your building’s HVAC, lighting, and access control, among other systems.
+• You can use building automation solutions to upgrade your building’s HVAC, lighting, and access control, among other systems.

 Owning or operating a successful building means staying on top of the trends and technological innovations that are changing the face of real estate.
 And one trend that properties across the nation are embracing is smart building automation.
 Building automation saves money for ownership and time for staff and increases tenant satisfaction.
 But what is it, and how does it work?